kkarhan/pico360-harness/README.md

 ### Why did you choose the connectors you chose to do this?
 #### Short answer: It looks more professional.
 - It is necessary to unplug the Programmer to restart the console, so [having just one connection to disconnect is faster and easier.](https://youtu.be/hpOlGeCHwro?t=4654)
-- I want to avoid desoldering unless I fucked up soldering.
+- I want to avoid desoldering unless I fucked up any soldering.
 #### Long Answer: To idiot-proof the tooling!
 - The [DA-15 connector](https://en.wikipedia.org/wiki/D-subminiature#Description,_nomenclature,_and_variants) - unlike the [VGA-Connector](https://en.wikipedia.org/wiki/VGA_connector) - is quite uncommon and won't fit in neither VGA nor [RS-232](https://en.wikipedia.org/wiki/RS-232#Data_and_control_signals) connectors.
   - Yes I know it's the same connector as the [Gameport](https://en.wikipedia.org/wiki/Game_port) [used](https://en.wikipedia.org/wiki/D-subminiature#DA-15_connectors_2) and the [Apple IIc & IIe Display](https://en.wikipedia.org/wiki/D-subminiature#DA-15_connectors) but if you think those belong hooked up to an Xbox 360 then maybe you should not be allowed to touch anything more complex than a light switch and a "stupid phone" with a number pad.